purushothamreddy686/jfrogpipeline/README.md

 ```
 ## Implementation steps:

-### Settingup code in my local system and try to build the code to check any dependencyes with maven created docker file to build docker image.
+### Settingup code in my local system and try to build the code to check any dependencies with maven created docker file to build docker image.

-## Created jenkins pipeline using pipleine script to build and push the image to artifactory.(jenkinsfile in repo )
+## Created jenkins pipeline using pipeline script to build and push the image to artifactory.(jenkinsfile in repo )
 ```
-step 1: (git cloning code for spring-petclinic) step 2: (mvn compile code stage) step 3: (mvn test execution stage) step 4: (After adding that docker file build image to push to artifactor ) step 5: (pushing that inage to artifactory)
+step 1: (git cloning code for spring-petclinic) step 2: (mvn compile code stage) step 3: (mvn test execution stage) step 4: (After adding that docker file build image to push to artifactory ) step 5: (pushing that inage to artifactory)
 ```